Schizophrenia: Three Moms in the Trenches

 Schizophrenia in the Family.
 How do we cope?
 How can we help?
 We each have adult sons with schizophrenia and have written acclaimed books about it.
 We say it like it is, to help families, practitioners and those with SMI (serious mental illness) feel less alone...and learn.
 Randye Kaye, Mindy Greiling, Miriam Feldman...and guests.

+My memoir, Ben Behind His Voices, was published in 2012, with an updated audiobook version in 2002.
 Two more riveting memoirs from fellow MRQs (Mothers who Refused to Quit) Mindy Greiling and Miriam Feldman affected me so much I had to get in touch – and this new podcast was born:

 -